 Commercial Driving in California

 For those who have a commercial driver’s license in California, you will earn 1.5 times the points that a noncommercial driver would earn.
+Additionally, you could face increased penalties for traffic tickets issued while you’re operating a commercial vehicle.

 How to Clear Your California Driving Record